ShahemNezamEddin/Dancing-together/README.md

 - __Our classes section__

+  - This section allows users to see :
+     - When the classes will happen.
+     - Who the teachers are.
-  - This section will allow the user to see exactly when the classes will happen, who the teacher is, and which type of ballet we will learn.
+     - Which type of ballet we will learn.
   - This section will be updated so the user will be up to date with this information.
-  - In this section, there is a register button that will allow the user to navigate on-click to Contact Page.
+  - In this section, there is a register button allows users to navigate on-click to Contact Page.

 ![Our classes](https://github.com/ShahemNezamEddin/Dancing-together/blob/main/assets/images/our-classes-readme.PNG)